evanwill/web-crash-course/content/2-html.md

 </ol>
 ```

-{% include alert.md text="Note: Indentation is a convention to make HTML easier to read.
+{% include alert.md text="Note: Indentation is a convention to make HTML code easier to read.
 It can help you quickly identify how the elements are nested.
 However, web browsers do not care!
 All extra white space and line breaks are ignored when rendering." color="info" %}

 ---------